practicalseries/PS2001-pal-website/README.md

 At this point, I was going to restructure the software, write new bits and change some old bits, and I decided to do it as a formal project and since I wanted the software to be suitable for pharma projects, I decided that it would be a *“validated”* project with all that that entails.

-It also occurred to me at this point that the project itself, with all its documents, specifications, matrixes, test sheets and a practical approach to validation might be of use to some engineers too.
+It also occurred to me at this point that the project itself, with all its documents, specifications, matrices, test sheets and a practical approach to validation might be of use to some engineers too.
 So, I’ve made it all available I even explain how to structure all the folders on a hard drive and where to keep everything.

 There is a complete copy of everything, including all the signed test sheets (with the date in the correct format to keep validation managers happy — *happy is probably the wrong word*).